davide710/davide710/README.md

 + :green_book: I study Physics at University of Ferrara
 + :computer: I'm a self-taught developer, been programming (mostly) as a hobby for years
-+ :mag_right: Always happy to work on exciting projects
++ :mag_right: Always happy to work on interesting projects

 Explore my repositories! :stars: